Neal Smith National Wildlife Refuge

 The Neal Smith National Wildlife Refuge is a federal national wildlife refuge located in Jasper County, Iowa, United States.
 The refuge, formerly known as Walnut Creek, is named after Congressman Neal Edward Smith, who championed its creation.
 It seeks to restore the tallgrass prairie and oak savanna ecosystems that once covered most of Iowa.
-It has a herd of approximately 50 American bison and 20 elk.
+It has a herd of approximately 62 American bison and 19 elk.
 An initial group of six bison were released in 1996.
+The bison herd roams an approximately 800 acre.

 The core of the Neal Smith refuge was a 3600 acre block of land originally acquired by Iowa Power and Light) for a nuclear power plant.
 The U.S. Fish and Wildlife Service acquired this land in 1990.
 The Fish and Wildlife Service has acquired about 6,000 acres more of the allocated 11865 acre.

 Although the Neal Smith refuge includes a patchwork of small and seriously degraded native prairies, most of the refuge is the result of prairie restoration or reconstruction efforts.
 The restoration work has been done with local ecotype seed harvested from nearby native prairie remnants or from other restoration efforts that have used acceptable local ecotype seed.